Doctor Strange: Cloak of Levitation

-The Cloak of Levitation is depicted as a potent mystical cloak worn by Doctor Strange.
-The primary purpose of the cloak is to give its wearer the ability to fly.
-Additionally, the cloak is able to alter its shape, being often used to act as "another set of hands" to attack an opponent when Strange's own body has been incapacitated.
+The Cloak of Levitation is a potent mystical cloak worn by Doctor Strange.
+The cloak allows the wearer to fly and can alter its shape, being often used to act as "another set of hands" to attack an opponent when Strange's own body has been incapacitated.

-There were two distinctly different cloaks worn by Doctor Strange bequeathed to him by his mentor, the Ancient One: a billowing, full-length blue cloak, that had minor abilities and spells woven into it, and the later, red cloak that Strange is usually seen wearing.
-The first appearance of the first (blue) cloak was in Strange Tales #114 (November 1963).
-The first appearance of the second (red) cloak was in Strange Tales #127 (December 1964).
+There were two distinctly different cloaks worn by Doctor Strange bequeathed to him by his mentor, the Ancient One: a blue cloak, which had minor abilities and spells woven into it, and the later, red cloak that Strange is usually seen wearing.
+The first appearance of the blue cloak was in Strange Tales #114 (November 1963).
+The first appearance of the red cloak was in Strange Tales #127 (December 1964).
 The Cloak of Levitation is seen in a great many battles where it often plays a very significant role.
 While it is extremely durable, there are a few occasions when it is damaged.
 Its repair requires that Strange engage an ally, Enitharmon the Weaver.

 Eye of Agamotto

-The Eye of Agamotto is the name commonly given to the amulet Strange wears on his chest, though the Eye resides within the amulet and is released from time to time.
+The Eye of Agamotto is the name commonly given to the amulet which Strange wears on his chest, though the Eye resides within the amulet and is released from time to time.

 Created by writer Stan Lee and artist Steve Ditko, it first appeared in "The Origin of Dr. Strange", an eight-page story in Strange Tales #115 (December 1963).
 In designing the Eye, Ditko drew inspiration from the Eyes of Buddha, a Nepali symbol meant to protect its wearer against evil.

 The Eye of Agamotto appears in several forms of Marvel-related media, such as the Marvel Cinematic Universe, in which it contains the Time Stone, one of the Infinity Stones.

 Orb of Agamotto

-Aside from the Eye of Agamotto, the Orb of Agamotto is the other occult object that Doctor Strange owns.
-It is a powerful scrying crystal ball powered by the Agamotto entity to detect the use of magic anywhere in the world, providing Strange with a location and visual.
+The Orb of Agamotto is a crystal ball powered by Agamotto that can detect the use of magic anywhere in the world, providing Strange with a location and visual.
 It can also be used to monitor the shields that protect the planets created by the three sanctums.
 If Agamotto is inside the Orb, it becomes Strange's ultimate source of knowledge.

 The Orb of Agamotto rests in Doctor Strange's Sanctum Sanctorum in a room called the Chamber of Shadows.
 It usually is inside a display case with three curved legs.
 When summoned, the glass covering rises and the ball levitates.
 While powerful, the Orb has been blocked by exceptionally powerful mystic forces (such as Umar) who do not want their exact location known.
 On at least one occasion, it has been used to open a dimensional portal to the realm of Agamotto.
 In the film Thor, the Orb is briefly shown in Odin's Trophy Room in Asgard.